kyletolle/the-mechanism-collection/index.md

 in hitherto unknown ways.

 Another shift to the Song and it reached the crescendo; its purity.
-But, instrument.
+But, within the All, awry was woven.
+This perfect Song played upon an imperfect instrument.
 The All quivered and shook and then quaked to a fevered pitch and wail at the force.